-During the meeting with the Student Conduct Officer, the accused student shall be told the evidence against him/her and shall be given the opportunity to respond.
-In instances where the accused student cannot be reached to schedule an appointment with the Student Conduct Officer, or where the accused student refuses to cooperate, the Student Conduct Officer shall send a certified letter to the accused student's last known address which shall inform the student of the charges, the results of the preliminary investigation, the decision, and the appeals process.
-The Student Conduct Officer's decision is based upon a preponderance of evidence.
+During the meeting with the Student Conduct Officer, the respondent shall be told the evidence against them and shall be given the opportunity to respond.
+In instances where the respondent cannot be reached to schedule an appointment with the Student Conduct Officer, or where the respondent refuses to cooperate, the Student Conduct Officer shall send a certified letter to the respondent’s last known address which shall inform the respondent of the charges, the results of the preliminary investigation, the decision, and the appeals process.
+The Student Conduct Officer’s decision is based upon a preponderance of evidence.

-- Generally, the Student Conduct Officer shall send the accused student a decision by certified mail, return receipt requested, within fifteen (15) working days after the charge is filed.
+- Generally, the Student Conduct Officer shall send the respondent a decision by certified mail, return receipt requested, within fifteen (15) working days after the charge is filed.

-- If the Student Conduct Officer determines that the student has violated the Student Code, the decision shall include:
+- If the Student Conduct Officer determines that the respondent has violated the Student Code, the decision shall include:

-- a statement of the specific provision(s) of the Student Code that the student violated;
+- a statement of the specific provision(s) of the Student Code that the respondent violated;

 - a statement of sanctions imposed;

-- a statement of the student's right to appeal the decision; and
+- a statement of the respondent’s right to appeal the decision; and

 - instructions governing the appeals process (Appeals Procedure).

-- If the Student Conduct Officer determines that the student did not violate a provision of the Student Code of Conduct, then the decision shall state the charge has been dismissed.
+- If the Student Conduct Officer determines that the respondent did not violate a provision of the Student Code of Conduct, then the decision shall state the charge has been dismissed.

 - The Student Conduct Officer shall send a copy of the statement of the charge and the decision to the College President/College President designee and other College officials on a need-to-know basis.

-- Reprimand: A written communication which gives official notice to the student that he/she has violated the Student Code of Conduct and any subsequent violation may carry heavier penalties.
+- Reprimand: A written communication which gives official notice to the respondent that they violated the Student Code of Conduct and that any subsequent violation may carry heavier penalties.
 Other sanctions may also be imposed (see below).